 PEO's Executive Analyst (2011-2012), reporting directly to the President

 Candidate, Toronto City Council, ward 6 (2003, 2006).
-(Municipal and infrastructure matters will be major issues for our profession in the coming years!
+(Municipal and infrastructure matters continue to be major issues for our profession!
 They also have the potential to create major employment for professional engineers.)

 Provincial Returning Officer (Etobicoke-Lakeshore) (1998-2003).
 An ardent defender of democratic access and expression.